open-contracting/ocds-merge/README.rst

 To prepare your implementation for future versions and third-party extensions, you can test your implementation using the files under the ``schema`` directory and using the schema in the `schema.json <https://github.com/open-contracting/ocds-merge/blob/master/tests/fixtures/schema.json>`__ file.

 In future, we can consider providing a more formal test suite, like those for `CSV on the Web <http://w3c.github.io/csvw/tests/>`__.
+Please contact data@open-contracting.org if interested.

 Copyright (c) 2015 Open Contracting Partnership, released under the BSD license